As labs ramp up, who can get tested in US for coronavirus?

 For weeks, doctors had to consult local or federal health officials for a decision on testing.
 But as commercial laboratories are beginning to come online, doctors are getting more leeway to make testing decisions.

-Patients should get tested first for the seasonal flu and other common infections to rule those out first, officials say.
+Patients should get tested first for the seasonal flu and other common infections to rule those out, officials say.

 HOW DOES THE TEST WORK?

-The test uses samples taken from the patient with swabs — the CDC recommends at least two swabs, one from the throat and the other from the nose.
+The test uses samples taken from the patient with swabs.
+The Centers for Disease Control and Prevention recommends at least two swabs, one from the throat and the other from the nose.
 That's where the virus tends to enter and cause an infection.

 The samples are then sent off to a limited number of government, academic and private labs that can run the test.